caseycharles/bowel-cancer-survival-analysis/README.md

 # Colorectal Cancer Survival Analysis 🩺📊

 ## Why This Matters
-Cancer survival isn’t just about biology — it’s deeply linked to where people live, their social conditions, and access to care.
+Cancer survival isn’t just about biology, it’s deeply linked to where people live, their social conditions, and access to care.
 This project digs into how **socioeconomic status** impacts 5-year survival rates for colorectal (bowel) cancer in England.
 Spoiler: deprivation really matters.

 ## What I Did 💻
 Using publicly available data from NHS England (2016–2020), I cleaned, filtered, and visualized survival rates across deprivation groups — breaking it down by gender to uncover hidden inequalities.
 This project helped me sharpen my skills in data wrangling and storytelling through visuals. 🎨📊